Menu

 GETTING TO NUGA NUGA NATIONAL PARK

-Located about 215km north of Roma along Arcadia Valley Road, Nuga Nuga is very easy to find.
+Located about 215km north of Roma along Arcadia Valley Road, Lake Nuga Nuga is easy to find.
+It’s a short detour off Arcadia Valley Road, which is a mix of bitumen and gravel.

-If you’re coming from the north, drive about 58km south on Arcadia Valley Road until you see the national park sign.
-Turn right into Lake Nuga Nuga Road and five minutes later you’re in the national park.
+Approaching from the north, it’s about 58km south on Arcadia Valley Road until you get to the national park sign.
+Turn right into Lake Nuga Nuga Road for 7km and five minutes later you’re in the national park.

 Turnoff to Lake Nuga Nuga Road